 My all time favourite stretch to counter the effects of a forward-focused playing posture is the scorpion.

 It’s important to remember, as any Alexander teacher will tell you, that even the best exercise done incorrectly has the potential to hurt you.
 You absolutely must learn the proper form, start slowly, and listen to your body if something feels wrong.

-Dr. Chong also stressed the importance of an athletic mindset and asked me a bunch of questions about my past and present life circumstances.
-This confirmed what I already felt to be true – that the road to my injury involved more than just piano playing.
+Dr. Chong also asked some questions about my past and present personal life, which confirmed what I already felt to be true – the road to injury had involved more than just piano playing.